Created: 10/27/2014 8:21 AM WHEC.com

 The Federal Deposit Insurance Corp. said Friday that it has taken over The National Republic Bank of Chicago, based in Chicago.

 The bank, which operated two branches, had about $954.4 million in assets and $915.3 million in deposits as of June 30.

 State Bank of Texas, based in Dallas, has agreed to buy about $626.1 million of the failed bank's assets and assume all of National Republic Bank's deposits.

-National Republic Bank's failure is expected to cost the deposit insurance fund $111.6 million.
+National Republic Bank is the fifth FDIC-insured institution to fail in Illinois this year.
+Its failure is expected to cost the deposit insurance fund $111.6 million.